 I followed Ben outside.
 He opened one of the three of garage doors, and I drove the van inside to conceal it from police and would-be bounty hunters alike.
-The garage was well organized and housed a green Mustang and a black Honda CR-V.
+The garage was well organized and housed a black 2002 Ford Mustang and a green 1999 Dodge Durango.